uktrade/tamato/docs/source/adr/0016-abstractions-for-trade-policy-regimes.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 The low-level data entry approach for customs rules in TaMaTo imposes a range of costs and operational risks:

-1. Data entry can be *slow and tedious* both via the backend or the UI.
+1. Lowe-level data entry can be *slow and tedious* via both the backend and the UI.
 This leads to delays in implementation of trade policies at the border (sometimes, these delays are significant and are measured in months).
-2. Data enty is *subject to errors* - including both validation and correctness errors.
+2. Low-level data enty is *subject to errors* - including both validation and correctness errors.
 Historically, this has often led to costly iterations during the preparation of tariff changes and the exchange of information on tariff changes with HMRC.
 In addition, tariff corrections, where existing policies were not implemented as intended, are also commonplace.
 3. The *highly complex low-level data model* has resulted in high dependency on key talent that has sufficient understanding of, and experience with, this model; onboarding of new talent is slow and challenging; and it has been difficult to democratize the ability to edit the tariff, which would improve operational resilience

   - It is useful to point out that the introduction of the Tariff Editor UI does not address this issue.
 It relieves the dependency of MTPO tariff managers on TAP team data engineers, but then single points of dependency develop in the tariff manager team as well